Broccoli Cream Soup:

 Dr Jockers Comments:

-This recipe tastes amazing and is choked full of powerful anti-inflammatory nutrients.
+This recipe tastes amazing and is chock full of powerful anti-inflammatory nutrients.
 Broccoli contains detoxifying agents that help protect our DNA.
 Mushrooms help stimulate the immune system and garlic is a profound anti-microbial that helps our body reduce bad bacteria, viruses, yeast and parasites.

 Grass-fed butter provides high quality omega-3 fatty acids and conjugated linoleic acid which help improve the immune system and helps us burn fat.
 It also has vitamin A, E and butyric acid which helps to reduce inflammation in our arterioles making this extremely heart healthy.

-If you have a dairy sensitivity I would encourage you to do this recipe with grass-fed ghee instead of the butter as the ghee is completely free of casein, lactose and whey which are the compounds that individuals have immune reactivity too.
+If you have a dairy sensitivity, I encourage you to do this recipe with grass-fed ghee instead of the butter as the ghee is completely free of casein, lactose and whey which are the compounds that individuals have immune reactivity too.
 You can swap the sour cream for the coconut milk kefir that many health food stores and whole foods carry.

 If you are vegan, do the vegetable broth and exclude all the dairy and add in coconut oil instead of the butter/ghee.
+If you are looking for high quality grass-fed cheese and pasture-raised stock, I recommend US Wellness Meats.

 The ingredients call for full fat coconut milk.
 However in your directions you say to add the sour cream.
 Which is used to calculate the nutritional value?